jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_memory_percentagefreevirtualmemory.md

 ---
-title: Memory - Percentage Free Virtual Memory Alarm
+title: Memory - Percentage Free Virtual Memory alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "This alarm is activated when the average free virtual memory drops below a threshold.
 This value is taken over a specific number of background collections."
 sidebar: c_sqlserver_sidebar